-Make a traditional leaf mould bin out of chicken wire or steel mesh supported by wooden stakes.
-Or check out builder's skips for wooden pallets.
+- You can make a leaf mould bin out of chicken wire or steel mesh supported by wooden stakes.
+Or, check out builders' skips for wooden pallets and build one from them.
 You will need four to fix together in a square.
-Alternatively, you can buy a square wire mesh compost bin (try Wayfair).
+Alternatively, you can buy a square wire mesh compost bin.
 Site the bin on the soil, somewhere out of the way.

 Should you turn leaf mould?